-Student's Name: he Student Handbook and Internet Usage Agreement School: Teacher: child.
-His/her teacher has discussed it in class dent life, supporting a safe and secure learning s and Responsibilities and Internet Usage Agreement with your s.
-The policies and regulations are an important part of daily stu- ng environment.
-It is so central to success that there will be peri- adbook during the year, in particular sections related to: Attendance and Absences Student Expectations Graduation Requirements and Prom Internet Usage otion together to assure that all students meet the high expectations book.
-This enables students to succeed in school and the commu- After you have reviewed the Student Handb and return the signed form to the school. ook and Internet Usage Agreement with your child, please sign As the parent/guardian of the above student sponsibilities with my child. , I have read and discussed the Student Handbook: Rights & Reall times on all Board of Education property, vehicles; and at all school, school-related, or field trips, international trips, and school spo the policies and regulations it references apply to all students at including in school buildings and on school grounds; in all school Board-sponsored activities, including but not limited to, school rting events, whether such activities are held on school property private business or commercial establishments. e read the Internet Usage Agreement , and we agree that my chilonternet usage policies and procedures outlined in this handbook Parent's/Guardian's Signature Date Student's Signature Date The handbook was sent home to be shared w vith the parent(s)/guardian(s) on
+mh fi ^o e Student Handbook and Internet Usage Agreement Student's Name: School: Teacher: child.
+His/her teacher has discussed it in class student life, supporting a safe and secure lead and Responsibilities and Internet Usage Agreement with your ss.
+The policies and regulations are an important part of daily rning environment.
+It is so central to success that there will be nandbook during the year, in particular sections related to: Attendance and Absences Student Expectations Graduation Requirements and Promo Internet Usage otion cogether to assure that all students meet the high expectations adbook.
+This enables students to succeed in school and the ss.
+After you have reviewed the Student Handboard return the signed form to the school. ook and Internet Usage Agreement with your child, please sign As the parent/guardian of the above studen Responsibilities with my child. t, I have read and discussed the Student Handbook: Rights & all times on all Board of Education property, in vehicles; and at all school, school-related, or the policies and regulations it references apply to all students at including in school buildings and on school grounds; in all school Board-sponsored activities, including but not limited to, school ting events, whether such activities are held on school property rivate business or commercial establishments. , read the Internet Usage Agreement , and we agree that my child ternet usage policies and procedures outlined in this handbook Parent's/Guardian's Signature Date Student's Signature Date The handbook was sent home to be shared wi th the parent(s)/guardian(s) on